S.Korea elects conservative outsider as president in tectonic shift | Politics

 Yoon and Biden spoke by telephone on Thursday, the White House later added.
 "We can expect the alliance to run more smoothly and be in sync for the most part on North Korea, China, and regional and global issues," said Kim from the Center for a New American Security.

-Japanese Prime Minister Fumio Kishida welcomed Yoon's win, and said he hoped to work closely with him to rebuild healthier ties with its neighbor amid tensions over historic and economic disputes dating to Japan's 1910-1945 occupation of Korea.
-More than 77% of South Korea's 44 million eligible voters cast ballots to pick their next leader, despite a record surge in new COVID-19 cases this week.
+Japanese Prime Minister Fumio Kishida welcomed Yoon's win, and said he hoped to work closely with him to rebuild healthier ties with its neighbour amid tensions over historic and economic disputes dating to Japan's 1910-1945 occupation of Korea.
+More than 77% of South Korea's 44 million eligible voters cast ballots to pick their next leader, despite an record surge in new COVID-19 cases this week.

 Yoon said he would work with opposition parties to heal polarised politics and foster unity.
 "Our competition is over for now," he said in an acceptance speech, thanking and consoling Lee and other rivals.
 "We have to join hands and unite into one for the people and the country."

-At a separate ceremony with supporters, Yoon said he would put top priority on "national unity," adding all people should be treated equally regardless of their regional, political, and socioeconomic differences.
-Lee had conceded defeat and congratulated his opponent.
+At a separate ceremony with supporters, Yoon said he would put top priority on "national unity," adding all people should be treated equally regardless of their regional, political and socioeconomic differences.
+Lee conceded defeat and congratulated his opponent.
+The Democrat leadership, including the party chairman, resigned on Thursday taking responsibility for the result.

-"I did my best, but failed to live up to your expectations," he told a news conference, blaming his "shortcomings".
+"I did my best, but failed to live up to your expectations," Lee told a news conference, blaming his "shortcomings".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)